kubernetes-sigs/work-api/docs/enhancements/2-sync-applied-workload-resource-status/README.md

 	// JsonPaths defines the json path under status field to be synced.
 	// +optional
 	JsonPaths []JsonPath `json:"jsonPaths,omitempty"`

+	// Scripts defines the script evaluation under status field to be synced.
+	// +optional
+	Scripts []Script `json:"scripts,omitempty"`
 }

 // SyncType represents the option of how status can be returned.
-// +kubebuilder:validation:Enum=CommonFields;JSONPaths
+// +kubebuilder:validation:Enum=JSONPaths;Scripts
 type SyncType string

 const (
-	// CommonFieldsType represents that values of some common status fields will be returned, which
-	// is reflected with a hardcoded rule only for types in k8s.io/api.
-	CommonFieldsType SyncType = "CommonFields"

 	// JSONPathsType represents that values of status fields with certain json paths specified will be
 	// returned
 	JSONPathsType SyncType = "JSONPaths"

+	// ScriptsType represents that values of status fields with certain scripts specified will be
+	// returned
+	ScriptsType SyncType = "Scripts"
 )

 // JsonPath represents a status field to be synced for a manifest using json path.